tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: Do NAT Gateways have a cost?
 A: They are charged by the hour.

 - Q: What does AWS recommend that you do to setting up a cost allocation report?
-A: Assign tags to your resouces.
+A: Assign cost allocation tags to your resouces.

 ## Migration, Machine Learning and More

 - Q: what appliance in the Snow Family can be used to migrate data in the terabytes: AWS Snowcone or aWS Snowball?
 A: Both can be used.
 Snowcone is small and has 8 TB of usable HDD storage while Snowball weighs 50 lbs and has 80 TB of usable HDD storage.

 - Q: A company recorded some support call conversations in mp4 files.
 How can the company extract the audio into a text document?
 A: AWS Transcribe

+- Q: What is Amazon Elastic Transcoder?
+A: A service to transcode (convert) media files like movies into a format that client devices can use.

 - Q: An application is being built that needs to identify faces in images.
 Which service can be used?
 A: AWS Rekognition